yoavShragay/KNN-classifier/README.md

 - port is the same port used by the server

 Finally, after the connection has been made, the client prints to the screen options received from the server.
 Each option works as described on the assignment page, and in the description of the functions in the code.
+For your convenience, there are two files, 'wine' and 'beans,' that contain classified and unclassified data.

 ### Implementation
 We will use a design pattern called `Command`, where each command in our software has its own class of type Command.
 The Command class can define anything relevant to all commands in our system,